Welcome to Mount Elgon National Park

-The lower slopes are clothed in tropical montane forest with extensive stands of bamboo.
+The lower slopes are covered in tropical montane forest with extensive stands of bamboo.
 Above 3000m the forest fades into heath and then afro-alpine moorland, which blankets the caldera, a collapsed crater covering some 40 sq km.
-The moorland is studded with rare plant species, such as giant groundsel and endemic Lobelia elgonensis, and you’ll often see duiker bounding through the long grass and endangered lammergeier vultures overhead.
+The moorland is studded with rare plant species and you’ll often see duiker bounding through the long grass and endangered lammergeier vultures overhead.
 In September it’s decorated with wildflowers.
-You’ll probably see a few primates and lots of birds, including the rare Jackson’s francolin, alpine chat and white-starred forest robin, but you’ll be lucky to spot one of the leopard, hyena, buffalo, elephant or other big mammals.
+You’ll probably see a few primates and lots of birds, including the rare Jackson’s francolin, alpine chat and white-starred forest robin.